jaredcowing/wmsNewBooks/readme.md

     * COLLECTION_MANAGEMENT_USER

     * *(This type of access will be changing per OCLC, but for now it will work, I’ll update notes to reflect new API access method once that time comes)*

+* _(Optional)_ A MySQL database to store data if you'd like to use advanced database features, but the default storage is now a simple SQLite file which comes preformatted when you install.
+See the SQL code in the appendix that you can use to create the schema (the structure) of the database.
+The schema is explained in the presentation slides linked above.

 * _(Optional)_ A [Google Books API key](https://cloud.google.com/docs/authentication/api-keys?visit_id=637155151722963656-1968642627&rd=1)